ersonnogot/erson-custom-upstream/README.md

 ### 1. Spin-up a site

-If you do not yet have a Pantheon account, you can create one for free.
+If you do not yet have a Pantheon account, you can create one for free here (https://pantheon.io).
 Once you've verified your email address, you will be able to add sites from your dashboard.
 Choose "WordPress" to use this distribution.

 ### 2. Load up the site